Systemic Health Problems: What Affects the Body Affects the Eyes

 - Secure stair railings so that they are not loose.

 - Cushion sharp corners and edges of furnishings and home fixtures.

-Gentler exercises, including walking, yoga, tai chi, or stretching and breathing, can also be effective ways to keep healthy.
-Remember to use sun safety and protective eyewear when enjoying sports and recreation.
+Gentler exercises, including walking, yoga, tai chi, or stretching and breathing can be effective ways to keep healthy.
+Remember to practice sun safety tips and use protective eyewear when enjoying sports and recreation.

 As we sleep, our eyes enjoy continuous lubrication.
-Also during sleep the eyes clear out irritants such as dust, allergens, or smoke that may have accumulated during the day.
+Also during sleep, the eyes clear out irritants such as dust, allergens, or smoke that may have accumulated during the day.

 Research suggests that light-sensitive cells in the eye are important for regulating our wake-sleep cycles.
 This becomes even more important as we age, when more people have problems with insomnia.
 While it’s important to protect our eyes from over-exposure to UV light, our eyes do need exposure to some natural light every day to help maintain normal sleep-wake cycles.

 Women Are More Likely to Have Certain Eye Diseases